ZhiweiZhen/N2G/README.md

 2. Feature matrix
 3. Class label

-For distance matrix, we have a n*n matrix whose values are pairwise distance for n graphs.
+For distance matrix, we have a $N \times N$ matrix whose values are pairwise distance for n graphs.
 Here we have lambda distance, deltance0 distance and vertex-edge overlop distance.

 Then we use the quantile threshold to generate the unweighted 0-1 adjacent matrix.